Champions League hits and misses: Marc Cucurella's redemption, Reece James-Ben Chilwell axis shines

-Only a month on from being jeered by Chelsea fans as he was substituted against West Ham at the London Stadium, Marc Cucurella delivered what Graham Potter described as a "top performance" to help Chelsea into the Champions League quarter-finals against Borussia Dortmund.
+Only a month on from being jeered by Chelsea fans as he was substituted against West Ham at the London Stadium, Marc Cucurella delivered what Graham Potter described as a "top performance" to help the Blues into the Champions League quarter-finals against Borussia Dortmund.

 The Spaniard had not even been included in Potter's squad for three consecutive Premier League games since that 1-1 draw in east London but he looked revitalised at Stamford Bridge on Tuesday night, his performance earning him the player-of-the-match award as Chelsea kept their European dream alive.